erturian/table_encounter/Actions.md

 | Rifle   | 0                   | 1             | D3                                                           | 4      |
 | Sniper  | 2                   | 1             | no reactive shooting allowed, take cover move reduced by 1"  | 5      |

+## Aid (2 AP)

+This character helps another in a dire situation.
+Choose another friendly character in base contact who has experienced a _Break Down_ this round.
+The friendly character immediately loses one stress point and then loses additional stress points for each point of stress this character has caused to an opponent during this combat round.

+For this round, the following applies: As long as the friendly character remains in base contact, this character can take the place of the other friendly character if an opposing character targets them with a ranged or close combat attack.
+If this effect occurs, switch the positions of the two friendly characters and resolve the enemy's action as though this character had been the intended target.
+This character cannot seek cover in response to the opponent’s shooting attack.
+However, no action points are required for them to return fire.